-High definition is an advanced camera feature that provides brighter colours, higher picture resolution, greater frame rate, better colour tones, and sometimes night mode.
+High definition is an advanced camera feature that provides brighter colors, higher picture resolution, greater frame rate, better color tones, and sometimes night mode.
 However, as we know, PCB cameras do not use for HD video recording, so this feature is less likely to be present in any of them.

-Gamma correction defines the connection between a colour value and its brightness.
+Gamma correction defines the connection between a color value and its brightness.
 In cameras, gamma correction is a non-linear process for encoding and decoding luminance in videos and images.
-The primary application of gamma correction is to adjust brightness and colour contrast in an image or video.
+The primary application of gamma correction is to adjust brightness and color contrast in an image or video.

 In photography, zoom refers to the concept of enlarging your subject without moving the subject or the camera.
 PCB cameras have wide applications in different industries.
 When selecting a PCB camera for yourself, its zooming capability is an important spec to look over, as the zooming requirement of a camera varies from application to application.
 In addition, optical zooms provide better resolution than digital zooms.

 Progressive scanning also referred to as noninterlaced scanning, is a method of displaying, storing, or transmitting moving images in which all the lines of each frame or image are drawn in series/sequence.
 This technology of a camera lens enables high-resolution and smoother motion.
 Hence, the cameras powered with progressive scanning are beneficial for the application where an accurate output of moving objects is required.

 Outdoor cameras experience harsh environments and other outdoor conditions, sunlight, for example, throughout their lives.
 Hence, checking the outdoor ratings for PCB cameras is essential if you plan to use them outside.